 Many pregnant people considering adoption may be experiencing substance use disorder.
-We commonly see use of methamphetamines, cocaine, and fentanyl.
+We commonly see use of tobacco, methamphetamines, cocaine, marijuana and fentanyl.
 Additionally, we often see prescription medication used for treating drug addiction, as it is not recommended for a women who is addicted stop using while pregnant.